marcodegoeij/ue4-gitignore/README.md

 C++ source code is stored under the `/Source` path.
 As with most other directories, this directory is managed by standard git (and not `git-lfs`).
 That means no blobs.
 Do not put here any `.dll`s, `.exe`s, `.zip`s and other binaries.
 Only text files are allowed.
 Generated text files can reside in the local `/Source` dir, but should be ignored by git with additional entries in `.gitignore`.

+#### `/Build`

+Holds files needed for building the engine or game, including files necessary for creating platform-specific builds.

 #### `/Config`